 It was not as if siren pictures had not been done.
 Both Miranda and Mr. Peabody and the Mermaid dropped in 1948.
 “What can you do with a mermaid, supposing you’ve got one in your house—or in a motion picture comedy, which is an equally difficult spot?”
 The New York Times’s film critic asked then.
 But the early eighties was a moment betwixt and between, liminal like the creatures themselves, when crude motion control rigging was available—and HD was on the horizon—but technology was not yet good enough to conjure something wholly with computers.

-“People didn’t realize what computers could do for film until Beetlejuice,” Short, who went on to win an Oscar for the 1988 cult classic’s visual effects, explained from Malibu on a call.
+“People didn’t realize what computers could do for film until around the time of Beetlejuice,” Short, who went on to win an Oscar for the 1988 cult classic’s makeup effects, explained from Malibu on a call.
 It was a decade before Jurassic Park blended animatronics with computer graphics, when the craft of analogue special effects in Hollywood was clutch, and to bring myth to life onscreen—and make folks believe in mermaids—you had to experiment.

 “There weren’t really advanced tools.
 There weren’t really off-the-shelf solutions—there weren’t a lot of options,” Mitch Suskin, the production’s FX boss, added.
 Faking the underwater scenes with blue screens or miniatures was a nonstarter.
 “We knew,” Short said, “that the tail had to be functional.”